 - Asking for their business (you would be surprised how often agents forget to ask for their client's future business or that of their sphere)

 So these are some very simplified points here, right?
-By the way, if you're not 100% behind these or if you have questions about what they entail, then we recommend researching them further as they represent the core tenants of marketing your real estate business.
-For that purpose, we have some really great marketing tips and best practices for real estate businesses here at offrs.net.
+By the way, if you're not 100% behind these or if you have questions about what they entail, then we recommend researching them further as they represent the core tenants of your business's success.
+For that purpose, we have some really great marketing tips and best practices for businesses here at offrs.net.
 Be sure to check back weekly as new articles are created which relate to marketing an agent's brand in today's housing market.
 But... this is all pretty straightforward.
 What about how real estate marketing has evolved?

 As mentioned, there are several societal changes that we all have seen happen around us.
 These won't come as a surprise to you, but they're worth listing out for reference: